TyberiusPrime/pyggplot/README.txt

     ## or if you want to use it in IPython Notebook
     # p.render_notebook()

+## Examples
+Look at (https://github.com/TyberiusPrime/pyggplot/blob/master/example/pyggplot%20samples.html) for some examples with their corresponding R syntax.

+## Further usage

 Takes a `pandas.DataFrame` object, then add layers with the various `add_xyz` functions (e.g. `add_scatter`).